Queen Mary 2 Ship Review

 QM2’s 2016 Refit

-Taking place between May 27 and June 21, 2016 at the Blohm + Voss shipyards in Hamburg, Germany, the refit promises to be the most exciting change in QM2’s 12-year history.
-Here’s a look at what we can look forward to from this modern-day greyhound of the sea:
+Taking place between May 27 and June 21, 2016 at the Blohm + Voss shipyards in Hamburg, Germany, the 2016 refit brought about some of the most exciting change in QM2’s history:

 New Solo Staterooms

-Last year, Cunard announced a range of enhancements that were made to accommodate the changing needs of its core passenger base aboard Queen Mary 2, and one of the first announcements related to solo travellers.
-The upcoming refit will include the addition of 15 staterooms designed specifically for solo travellers, which will become the first solo accommodations added to the Queen Mary 2.
+Cunard announced a range of enhancements that were made to accommodate the changing needs of its core passenger base aboard Queen Mary 2, and one of these focused on solo travellers.
+The ship was refitted with 15 staterooms designed specifically for solo travellers, which will became the first dedicated solo accommodations aboard Queen Mary 2.
 The line noted that these solo rooms were designed to better serve the increased number of guests choosing to sail alone, as well as to those travelling as part of a multi-generational family.

-Known as Category KB and KC, these solo oceanview staterooms will occupy some interesting areas of the ship.
-Nine Category KB staterooms will be installed on Deck 2, in the area currently occupied by the Empire Casino’s slot machines.
-These will be relocated to the forward part of the Empire Casino, adjacent to the Grand Lobby.
+Known as Category KB and KC, these solo oceanview staterooms occupy some interesting areas of the ship.
+Nine Category KB staterooms were installed on Deck 2, in the area formerly occupied by the Empire Casino’s slot machines.
+Thesewere relocated to the forward part of the Empire Casino, adjacent to the Grand Lobby.
 We can see why Cunard chose that area: The Casino, even in the evenings, is far too big on this ship for the relatively small number of guests that use it.

 Solos can also select one of six Category KC oceanview staterooms on Deck 3L, the so-called “tween deck” that functions as a pass-through to access the Queen’s Room without having to go through the Britannia Dining Room.
-Currently, this space is home to Images Photo Gallery, which will be relocated across the hall from the Golden Lion Pub on Deck 2.
-From the deck plans, it appears as though the corridor will still provide access to the Queen’s Room aft, and the G32 Nightclub that exists beyond the Queen’s Room.
+This space used to house Images Photo Gallery, whichwas relocated across the hall from the Golden Lion Pub on Deck 2.

 More Britannia Club Balcony Staterooms – And A New Look

-The line will also be refreshing the décor of current and new Britannia Club Balcony Staterooms.
+The line also refreshed the décor of current and new Britannia Club Balcony Staterooms.
 Colors include a nautical palate of blues that is designed to soothe and entice travellers to linger in their midrange accommodations.

-Humans aren’t the only beneficiaries of this extended drydock: A total of 10 new kennels will be added to Queen Mary 2’s uppermost deck, expanding the total number of kennels aboard the ship to 22 from 12.
-Both dogs and cats can sail on Transatlantic Crossings, and the existing 12 kennels sell out well in advance, according to Cunard.
+Humans aren’t the only beneficiaries of the extended 2016 drydock: A total of 10 new kennels were added to Queen Mary 2’s uppermost deck, expanding the total number to 22 from 12.
+Both dogs and cats can sail on Transatlantic Crossings, and kennels sell out well in advance, according to Cunard.

-The kennel refurbishment will include a new inside play area, a larger outdoor walking area for the pets, and an enhanced Owner’s Lounge.
-Cunard will also install a lamp post and a fire hydrant inside the dog walking area; features that were included originally aboard Queen Elizabeth 2 and originate from suggestions made by the Duke of Windsor.
+The kennel refurbishment includes a new inside play area, a larger outdoor walking area for the pets, and an enhanced Owner’s Lounge.
+Cunard also installed a lamp post and a fire hydrant inside the dog walking area; features that were included originally aboard Queen Elizabeth 2 and originate from suggestions made by the Duke of Windsor.

 Goodbye, Winter Garden; Hello Carinthia Lounge